vlang/vls/README.md

 # Download / Installation
 ### Pre-built/Precompiled Binaries (Recommended)
-Pre-built binaries for Windows x64, MacOS x64/M1 (via Rosetta), and Linux x64 can be found [here](https://github.com/vlang/vls/releases/latest).
+Pre-built binaries for Windows (x64), MacOS (x64/M1), and Linux (x64) can be found [here](https://github.com/vlang/vls/releases/latest).

 ### VSCode
-The official [V VSCode extension](https://github.com/vlang/vscode-vlang) provides a way to download/install VLS without manually downloading the source.
-If you installed the extension for the first time, a message prompt will appear for you to install VLS.
-Click "Yes" or "Install" and it will automatically do the setup process for you.
+The official [V VSCode extension](https://github.com/vlang/vscode-vlang) provides a way to automatically download and install VLS by checking the "Enable VLS" in the extension settings in which a message prompt will appear for you to install VLS.

 ### Build from Source
 > **NOTE**: TCC, the default compiler shipped with V, is not recommended ATM due to